section-engineering-education/engineering-education/articles/laravel-8-new-features/index.md

   - url: /engineering-education/laravel-8-new-features/hero.jpg
     alt: laravel 8.x image example
 ---
 If you have learned Laravel, then you are in the right place.
 This tutorial will help you explore the fantastic features in Laravel 8.x.
-This tutorial will provide a detailed overview of Laravel 8.x version.
+This tutorial will go over how to use the Larvavel installer, and Jetstream scaffolding.
 <!--more-->
 The article discusses the file structures, and the new features.